lmapii/run-clang-tidy/readme.md

 - Paths can be specified using [glob- or Unix-style path syntax](#glob--and-path-syntax).
 - The analysis is [executed in parallel](#speeding-up-the-execution) if the `-j` option is specified.
 - If your application doesn't compile the analysis will fail.
 Please get familiar with [`clang-tidy`](https://clang.llvm.org/extra/clang-tidy/).
 - Most modern build systems support generating the [compilation database](https://clang.llvm.org/docs/JSONCompilationDatabase.html) that is required to execute `clang-tidy`.
-It can be created using `cmake` or you can build one yourself using plain `make` as demostrated in the [example makefile](test-files/c-demo/project/makefile).
+It can be created using `cmake` or you can build one yourself using plain `make` as demonstrated in the [example makefile](test-files/c-demo/project/makefile).
 - Read [The build root and `compile_commands.json`](#the-build-root-and-compile_commandsjson) for details about the compilation database.

 # Contents <!-- omit in toc -->